acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ```

-In case you are wondering about the first line, this is used to load our applications main template. eXist-db shipps with its own template engine.
+In case you are wondering about the first line, this is used to load our application’s main template. eXist-db ships with its own template engine.
 See [here](http://exist-db.org/exist/apps/doc/development-starter.xml) for a general introduction and [here](http://exist-db.org/exist/apps/doc/templating.xml) to get more detailed information.
-Unfortunately the documentation is partly outdated.
-Instead of using the HTML *class *attribute for referencing templates (and xQuery functions) one should now use the *data-template* attribute as it is already done in our automatically created *index.html*.
+Unfortunately, the documentation is partly outdated.
+Instead of using the HTML *class* attribute for referencing templates (and xQuery functions), one should now use the *data-template* attribute as it is already done in our automatically created *index.html*.

 To admire our work, browse to [http://localhost:8080/exist/apps/thun-demo/pages/show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html) and you should see:

 ![image alt text]({{ site.baseurl }}/images/part-2/image_1.jpg)

-But when you now try to go back to the application's start page, either by clicking on home or on the applications title, you will only see a 404 page not found error.
+But when you now try to go back to the application’s start page, either by clicking on home or on the applications title, you will only see a 404 page not found error.

 ![image alt text]({{ site.baseurl }}/images/part-2/image_2.jpg)